WHS-Robotics-Classes/I2R_Lab_3.6-conditionals_I/README.md

 Before you start, review the Arduino Reference page on [`if()`](https://www.arduino.cc/reference/en/language/structure/control-structure/if/).
 Also review what you did last week with `analogRead()` as you will need to use those concepts again.

 1. Recycle your code from Lab 3.55 - Analog Input.
-You will keep the structure that reads the alalog pin and add a conditional to it in the [Codebender IDE](https://edu.codebender.cc/class/1ajtp).
+You will keep the structure that reads the alalog pin and add a conditional to it in the Arduino Web Editor.
 2. Modify the code so your sketch does the following:
     - Turn on the LED_BUILTIN light when the value of 512 or greater is received over pin A0 using `AnalogRead()`.
     - Turn it off otherwise.